 The aim of project is to start a fresh consideration of appropriate mathematical content and qualifications for GCSE resit students, in line with the recommendations of the Smith review.
 The aim is to improve outcomes for young people, and the wider population, by improving knowledge of, and attitudes towards, maths.

-In England, young people aged 16-18 who have not achieved grade 4 or higher in GCSE Mathematics are required to continue to work towards achieving it, and those studying full-time who achieved grade 3 are required to resit it.
+In England, young people aged 16-18 who achieved grade 3 in GCSE Mathematics at the end of KS4 are required to resit it.
+Those who achieved a lower grade have the option to sit Functional Skills Mathematics level 2, rather than re-sitting GCSE Mathematics.
 This often results in young people lacking confidence in maths and the prospect of ‘more of the same’ can be very de-motivating.
 The resit success rate is also very low - over 180,000 young people resat GCSE Mathematics in the summer of 2019, but only 22.3% achieved at least a grade 4 or equivalent.
 As a result, many young people do not achieve their full potential and can be left with a lasting sense of failure and a reinforced negative attitude towards maths.
 This may prevent them from engaging with learning and using maths in the future.

 The standard GCSE Mathematics curriculum, which is designed for 14-16 year olds, attempts to do two things: prepare students for further academic study of maths, and develop the knowledge and skills to apply maths to practical problems encountered in the workplace and other aspects of life.
 Most resit students need to focus on the latter.